NotXander4211/JL/readme.md

 BTW: python will probably work better when it has better type support.

-This is the op lang programming language becuase this was so goofy to code.
+This is the op lang programming language becuase this was so goofy to code. we changed to ol cuz it wasnt taken

 |========|
 |{[-OL-]}|